Published on Brock University (http://www.brocku.ca)

 Areas of Specialization

-Neta Gordon wrote her dissertation on Canadian women writing genealogical narratives, and has published on both Ann-Marie MacDonald and Barbara Gowdy's work within this context.
+Neta Gordon wrote her dissertation on Canadian women writing genealogical narratives, and has published on SKY Lee, Ann-Marie MacDonald, and Barbara Gowdy's work within this context.
 She also researches contemporary Canadian literature about the Great War: her article on Jane Urquhart's The Underpainter and The Stone Carvers, published in Studies in Canadian Literature, examines the links between processes of mourning and public acts of commemoration, while her article on Joseph Boyden's Three Day Road, examines how the time structures in that novel operate within theoretical frameworks of commemoration and redress.
 Her most recent work in this area is the book Catching the Torch: Contemporary Canadian Literary Literary Responses to World War.
 Neta's most current research focuses on contemporary Canadian short story collections by male authors, exploring how such texts interact with changing conceptions of masculinity in a globablized world.

 Selected recent publications